subhroneeldey/weblint/readme.md

 //For Mac Users
 sudo gulp lint
 ```
+For other such angular rules check : https://github.com/Gillespie59/eslint-plugin-angular#rules

 ## 5)  Ensures that the css files are prefixed by the partner names